JanPalasek/pretty-jupyter/README.md

 Pretty Jupyter is a package that creates beautifully styled and dynamic html webpage from Jupyter notebook.
 Check it yourself in our [demo](http://janpalasek.com/pretty-jupyter-example.html) and compare it with the [default jupyter](http://janpalasek.com/classic-jupyter-example.html).

-All it takes to generate the output webpage are two simple commands: [installation](https://github.com/JanPalasek/pretty-jupyter#installation) and [usage](https://github.com/JanPalasek/pretty-jupyter#usage).
+All it takes to generate the output webpage are two simple commands, see [installation](https://github.com/JanPalasek/pretty-jupyter#installation) and [usage](https://github.com/JanPalasek/pretty-jupyter#usage).

 <img src="docs/demo.gif" alt="demo preview" width=70% />